 Singing Rooster supplies U.S. and other international markets with gourmet Haitian coffee (green or roasted), chocolate bars or cacao (for chocolate-making) and art (for fair trade retailers, nonprofit fundraising).
 Join us – we’re a social enterprise nonprofit with a big heart.
 We partner commercially with small producers in Haiti to build better businesses while simultaneously re-introducing the world to fabulous Haitian products.

-Farmers are paid a MINIMUM of $3 per pound for crops; we return another 50 cents after crops sell for continued business development.
-The remainder of Singing Rooster’s costs — 34% — pays for export/import, transport to roastery, warehousing, roasting, bagging, shipping coffee.
+Farmers are paid a MINIMUM of $3 per pound; we return another 50 cents after crops sell for continued business development.
+The remainder of costs — 34% — pays for export/import, transport to roastery, warehousing, roasting, bagging, shipping.

 The per-capita gross national income is less than $800 a year for a farmer family.
 We’re building rural economies because farmers, not middlemen, spend money at home.

-Many claim to work shoulder-to-shoulder with producers — most are exaggerations or plain fabrications.
+Many claim to work shoulder-to-shoulder with producers — most are exaggerations or plain fabrication.
 Transparency sorts through labels and tales.
-Our 990s
+Our 990s :

-Business Training : Coffee & cocoa farmers have been tilling the land, harvesting crops for centuries.
-With modest instruction in basic accounting and training on costs of product transformation, farmers are better able to show younger generations a viable way to earn a living.
+Business Training : Coffee & cocoa farmers have harvesting crops for centuries.
+With modest instruction in basic accounting and training on costs of product transformation, farmers now show younger generations a viable way to earn livings.

-Equipment Upgrades : We research, investigate and test equipment that may transform farming practices and production.
-We recently visited Colombia — a country where farmers are organized and value education (their government supports it).
+Equipment Upgrades : We research, investigate and test equipment that may transform farming.
+We visit countries (Colombia, Nicaragua, Canada) where farmers are organized and value education.
 With small upgrades, an entire village may be transformed into a powerhouse.